GatesDupont/gatesdupont.github.io/_posts/2020-03-21-eBirdST-for-states.md

 eame_ma_lf
 ```

-As a brief aside, you can save the map as an html widget using the code below, which makes it easier to share (or host on your website!).
+As a brief aside, we can save the map as an html widget using the code below, which makes it easier to share (or host on your website!).

 ```r
 htmlwidgets::saveWidget(eame_ma_lf,